Weights and measures services

 This will include the duration of visit, journey time and relevant administration.
 Please contact us to discuss your requirements.

-Our authorised inspectors of weights and measures regularly conduct visits across the area throughout the year to check the measurement of goods for sale by weight or measure within Cheshire West.
+Our authorised inspectors of weights and measures regularly conduct visits across the area throughout the year to check the measurement of goods for sale by weight or measure within the borough.
 They also check the accuracy of associated equipment being used for trade or retail.

 Weighing and measuring equipment in use for trade has to be approved (sometimes called government stamped or verified), suitable for its intended use and be within defined legal limits of error.
 In most cases it will be more accurate than the equipment we use at home.